oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     metadata: <map_of_metadata>
 ```
 Only the signatures keyname is mandatory and must provide at least one
-signature
-definition
+signature definition.
+Note that the signatures are tested in the order
+of their definition.
+The first matching implementation is used.

 <!----
 {"id": "1055", "author": "Calin Curescu", "date": "2022-09-20T16:21:00Z", "comment": "Put an example of an empty signature that\nmeans the function takes no parameters and my return any result.
 Put\nalso of this example with variadic: true.", "target": "signature\ndefinition"}-->
-.
-Note that the
-signatures are tested in the order of their definition.
-The first
-matching implementation is used.

-Each \<signature_def\> is a map of following keywords definitions:
+Each \<signature_def\> uses the following grammar:
 ```
 arguments:
   - <schema_def>